 The chemistry graduate programs are designed to be flexible so that individual programs of study in inorganic, organic, physical, biophysical, and materials chemistry may be devised to satisfy the particular interests and needs of each student.
 Students in the Ph.D. program are eligible to participate in the interdepartmental graduate program in Quantitative Biology, which provides training in new research fields that cross the traditional boundaries between the life sciences and the physical sciences.

-Brandeis University also offers a Master of Arts in Teaching in secondary education in chemistry.
+In addition to the PhD, MA, and MS in Chemistry, Brandeis also offers a Master of Arts in Teaching in secondary education in chemistry.

 We encourage you to explore one of the department’s greatest assets through our faculty pages.

 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar.

 M.A.: For fall admission, rolling through May 1; review begins January 15th.
 For spring admission, November 1.

 M.S.: Admission to the M.S. program is for students who are already matriculated in our M.A. program.

 To apply for all programs, you need to submit:

 - An application fee (please click here for more information);